Circling Up—In the Classroom

 Photo courtesy of the MILPA Collective.
 Used with permission.

-Here we distill a core strategy of Telpochcalli’s abolitionist pedagogy: establishing horizontal relational norms through what MILPA calls ‘the circle process.’
-“Getting into different relation,” as Mariame Kaba has argued (2021), is fundamental abolitionist praxis, experimenting with new forms of accompliceship and accountability.
-By horizontal relational norms, we gesture to a realignment of conventional educational relationships (teacher > student; student vs. student) to be more equitable and mutual, where students are encouraged to see themselves and each other as producers of knowledge.
+In this essay, we distill a core strategy of Telpochcalli’s pedagogy: establishing horizontal relational norms such as sitting in a circle and what MILPA calls becoming a good relative.
+“Getting into different relations,” as Mariame Kaba has argued (2021), is fundamental to experimenting with new forms of kinship and accountability.
+By horizontal relational norms, we gesture to a realignment of conventional educational relationships (teacher > student; student vs. student) to be more equitable and mutual, where students are encouraged to see themselves and each other as producers and stewards of knowledge.
 We further consider if and how the circle process might be adapted to other settings in higher education.
-Though we caution against extracting pedagogical techniques developed to meet the realities of a particular population—one that typically shares a set of cultural resources as well as intergenerational experiences of detribalization and state violence—we should nevertheless learn from what the youth in our study disclosed about their experiences with carcerality in their schools.
+While we caution against extracting pedagogical techniques developed to meet the realities of a particular population, we have an important opportunity to learn from what the youth in our study disclosed about their experiences with carcerality in their schools.

 Circling Up: Horizontal Relational Norms

 Our interviewees shared the profound impacts of this horizontality: how it healed the fear and degradation they experienced being policed in their schools and helped them realize their own capacity to contribute to powerful collective understandings and even social change.
-For example, Valeria told us that “I never felt I belonged in any of my schools.”
-Despite being an excellent student, she felt constantly diminished by her teachers and school administration, who reproduced values and sentiments that she characterized as white-normative and racist.
+For example, Telpochcalli participant Valeria told us “I never felt I belonged in any of my schools.”
+Despite being an excellent student, she felt constantly diminished by her teachers and school admin, who reproduced values and sentiments that she characterized as white-normative and racist.
 She felt her Brown skin was not appreciated and her monolingual Spanish mother was disrespected.
-But at Telpochcalli, in circle, “I just have never felt valued like that,” she said.
+But at Telpochcalli, “I just have never felt valued like that,” she said.
 “I’ve never seen other young people who were Brown […] be valued and given the space to really like just bare ourselves and our souls to each other… and [now] I think even when people aren't willing to listen to me, I know that I know, and what I know is valued.
 And I know that now I have confidence in myself because of what I've learned.”

 Another participant (and later, facilitator), B.G., noted at length how being in circle and sharing experiences with peers connected with realizing one’s sense of power and catalyzed strategies of carceral refusal:

-Becoming Co-conspirators in the Classroom
+Becoming a Good Relative in the Classroom and Beyond

 Teaching Tool: Scaffolding Horizontality